gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_2_Send_Telemetry_to_Azure_IoT_Central/README.md

 ## Step 4: Whitelist the Azure IoT Central Application Endpoint URLs

 Remember, applications on Azure Sphere are locked down by default, including hardware and network endpoints.
-You must whitelist the network endpoint of your Azure IoT Central application otherwise your Azure Sphere Application will not be able to connect to it.
+You must whitelist the network endpoints of your Azure IoT Central application otherwise your Azure Sphere Application will not be able to connect to it.

 Follow these steps: